muxinc/player.style/site/themes/instaplay.md

 title: Instaplay
 author: '@muxinc'
 date: 2024
-description: Instaplay is mobile-first theme inspired by playback experiences you can find in popular social media apps.
+description: Instaplay is a mobile-first theme inspired by playback experiences you can find in popular social media apps.
+defaultAsset: portrait
 tagGroups:
   media:
     - Video